 • Highly resistant to black knot.
 Resistant to canker.

-Toka is rumored to be a decent pollinator for other hybrids, but you're generally going to want a pure Prunus americana.
+Toka is rumored to be a decent pollinator for other hybrids, but you should probably play it safe and get a pure Prunus americana for this task.

 Toka is also called 'Bubblegum' because most people claim it tastes like bubblegum.
 In my experience, it was certainly noticeable, but it was not the dominant flavor.
 After a few days on the table, it lost its complex flavor, but it may last longer in the fridge.